danielagbo44/POS-Performance-Metrics-Reports/README.md

 # POS-Performance-Analysis
-Abt is a corporate and retail company specializing in the sale and customisation of electronic payment services.
+Abt is a corporate and retail company specialized in the sale and customization of electronic payment services.
 Established in 1998, Abt Sales has grown from a regional business to one of the leading payment service providers in its sector, known for its exceptional customer service and a wide range of products.

 ## Problem Statement
 Abt aims to enhance its operational efficiency, customer satisfaction, and increase revenue generation by analyzing transaction performance data.
 The key challenges include:

 1. Identify active and inactive terminals: Understanding what drives customer satisfaction and terminal usage.
-Analyse the ratio of performing to non performing terminals.
+Analyse the ratio of performing to nonperforming terminals.
 2. Channel Performance: Evaluating the effectiveness of different region point of sales to optimize marketing strategies and resource allocation.
 3. Cost Management: Analyzing total costs of utilities such as paper rolls, deployment, and repair cost to identify opportunities for reducing expenses and improving profit margins.
 4. Deployment Forecasting: Utilizing order quantities to predict future request and adjust deployment levels accordingly.